Laravel-Lang/lang/README.md

 In this repository, you can find the lang files for the framework PHP, [Laravel 4/5/6/7](https://laravel.com).

+## New

+* in version 6.1, we propose a new file by language: `validation-inline.php` ( see #1268 )
+* in future version 7, we will have new directory names to follow ISO-15897 ( see #1269 )

 ## Install

 #### Via Composer
-* For Laravel 7.x : run `composer require caouecs/laravel-lang:~6.0` in your project folder
+* For Laravel 7.x : run `composer require caouecs/laravel-lang:~6.1` in your project folder
 * For Laravel 6.x : run `composer require caouecs/laravel-lang:~5.0` in your project folder
 * For Laravel 5.8 : run `composer require caouecs/laravel-lang:~4.0` in your project folder
 * For Laravel 5.1-5.7 : run `composer require caouecs/laravel-lang:~3.0` in your project folder